yalasoo/tp/docs/UserGuide.md

 The system uses different rules for detecting duplicates based on contact type:<br><br>

 <strong>For Colleagues (t/colleague):</strong><br>
-• Duplicate if: same name AND phone, OR same phone with different name, OR same email address<br>
+• Duplicate if: same phone number OR same email address<br>
-• This prevents multiple colleagues from sharing the same phone number or email<br><br>
+• Colleagues can have the same name but must have unique phone numbers and email addresses<br><br>

 <strong>For Students (t/student):</strong><br>
 • Duplicate if: same name AND phone number<br>